LiljestromNadja/DebianLinux/README.md

 Tero Karvinen - Install Debian on Virtualbox - Updated 2023:
 https://terokarvinen.com/2021/install-debian-on-virtualbox/

-How to Install Debian Linux in VirtualBox on Windows 10 | Beginners Guide | (Buster)
+How to Install Debian Linux in VirtualBox on Windows 10 | Beginners Guide | (Buster):
 https://www.youtube.com/watch?v=cx8GzudB6uE

 How to Install Debian Linux on VirtualBox in Windows | Beginners Guide: